 D.M.A.
 North Dakota (currently)

 Tenor Michael Skyles joined the music faculty at Northern State University in Aberdeen, S.D., in 2009.
-Mr. Skyles received a BS in Music Education from the University of Illinois in 1992, and obtained his Masters of Music in vocal performance at the Cleveland Institute of Music in 1996.
+Mr. Skyles received a bachelor's degree in music education from the University of Illinois in 1992, and obtained his masters of music in vocal performance at the Cleveland Institute of Music in 1996.